Trash Pack: Nintendo

 In 2012, a Nintendo game entitled The Trash Pack was developed by Webfoot Technologies in partnership with Moose Enterprises.
 It was released for the Nintendo DS and 3DS on October 30, 2012 and allows players to collect Trashies and play four mini-games.
 Critical reception for the game was poor.

 App

 On May 31, 2014, the mobile app The Trash Pack Dash was released for Android and IOS operating systems.
 It was developed by Bulls I Toys.

 Ending, retirement and revival

 In late 2014, the last series of the Trash Pack, which was Series 7 (a.k.a.
 Junk Germs), was released.
 An 8th series did not come out in 2015, which confused many fans.
-At the time, Moose Toys was releasing other collectables, such as Shopkins and the Ugglys Pet Shop.
+At the time, Moose Toys was releasing other collectibles, such as Shopkins and the Ugglys Pet Shop.
 After a few months, rumors were going around saying that the Trash Pack toy line was ending.
 Moose Toys finally confirmed that Series 7 was the last series in the summer of 2015.

 The toy line was eventually revived as The Grossery Gang, a spin-off of the Trash Pack, in the summer of 2016.
-This toy line ended in 2019.
+This toy line ran for 5 series (with a 6th one conceptualized) before ending in 2018.